RyanSR71/waveform_uncertainty/docs/source/Likelihood_Equation.rst

       \mathcal{L}_{\varnothing}(h|\theta)=\prod_{j}\frac{1}{2\pi{S_{n}(f_{j})}}\mathrm{exp}\left(-2\Delta{f}\frac{|\tilde{h}(f_{j})-\mu(f_{j};\theta)|^{2}}{S_{n}(f_{j})}\right),
   \end{equation}

 where :math:`h` is gravitational wave strain data, :math:`\theta` is a set of source parameters for the waveform approximants, :math:`j` is an index corresponding to frequency bins, :math:`\Delta{f}` is the distance between frequency bins, :math:`S_{n}` is power spectral density data, and :math:`\mu` is a frequency domain waveform model.
 To sample over waveform uncertainty, we will need to add waveform differences to the model.
-To start, we rewrite the waveform model in terms of its amplitude, :math:`A`, and phase, :math:`\phi`:
+To start, we rewrite the waveform model in terms of its amplitude, :math:`\mathcal{A}`, and phase, :math:`\phi`:

 .. math::